UK guide • SEO-safe redesign • Practical checklist

 Avoid this

-• Replacing useful content with “pretty but thin” sections
+• Replacing useful content with thin design sections

 Mobile-first layout